Best daily deals

 How to check data usage on an iPhone

-If your carrier doesn’t automatically reset your data plan stats, you can reset them yourself by tapping Reset Statistics.
+• If your carrier doesn’t automatically reset stats, you can manually reset them by tapping on Reset Statistics.

 How to manage data usage on an iPhone